UNYUZIMFURA/strettch-challenge/README.md

 # Strettch Challenge
+- A basic frontend challenge for admins to create jobs and listing them to users

 # Features
 - User Authentication: Login, Users are already created via Supabase
 - Create Jobs(By Admins), View Jobs(By other Users)